 Management is responsible for:

-- Implementing the Environmental Policy in their area of responsibility;
+- Implementing this Policy in their area of responsibility;

 - Promoting environmental leadership through increasing awareness and engaging employee support to improve workplace practices associated with sustainable resource use; and

-- Ensuring employees are aware of their responsibilities in relation to environmental protection.
+- Ensuring employees are aware of their responsibilities in relation to environmental legislation.